craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/05-edge-workflow/assignment.md

   <img alt="Dublin and Johannessburg tabs" src="../assets/img/apps-mondash.png" />
 </a>

-* You will notice the monitoring dashboards and applications for ALL the locations are available.
+* The monitoring dashboards and applications for ALL the locations must be available.
 Login with the corresponding credentials.

-✅ Check the Challenge
+✅ Check the challenge
 ===
 Press the `Check` button below to go to the next challenge once you’ve completed the tasks.